knutwurst/Marlin-2-0-x-Anycubic-Kossel-Linear-Plus/README.md

 **Important**: Before doing anything else after updating the firmware, go to `Configuration > Advanced Settings > Initialize EEPROM` to get rid of old configurations.

-Then you should execute `Configuration > Delta Calibration > Set Delta Height` and also run `Configuration > Delta Configuration > Probe Z-offset` to verify the Probe offset.
+Then you should execute `Configuration > Delta Configuration > Probe Z-offset` to verify the Probe offset.

 After that you should connect the Z-Probe and start `Configuration > Delta Calibration > Auto Calibration`.
 The Settings are automatically stored inside your EEPROM.